The BASIS Charter School Curriculum

-We have studied the best performing schools in the world.
-We continue to consider what works well and analyze how to make the BASIS Charter School Curriculum better every year.
+We have studied the best-performing schools in the world, and we continue to consider what works well and analyze how to make the BASIS Charter School Curriculum better every year.

 From an academic standpoint, the BASIS Charter School Curriculum provides a foundation of disciplinary knowledge that fuels critical thinking, problem-solving, and creativity.

 From a behavioral standpoint, teachers in every grade focus on and motivate the development of two fundamental competencies: the organization of complex tasks and the productive management of limited time.